Henri Picciotto

 Theater

-Co-authored Seeing Double, A Middle Eastern Comedy of Error with Joan Holden and the San Francisco Mime Troupe (1989).
+Co-authored Seeing Double, A Middle Eastern Comedy of Errors with Joan Holden and the San Francisco Mime Troupe (1989).
 (New York Times review.)

 Drama critic for Artbeat ("San Francisco's Independent Arts Newspaper"), 1980-1983.